techcorridorio/techcorridorio.github.io/README.md

-# techcorridorio.github.io
+# techcorridor.io

-GitHub Pages site for techcorridor.io (temporary as of 2015-02-23)
+GitHub Pages site for techcorridor.io

 ## Goals

 * Very common technologies
+  * HTML/CSS
+  * Client-side JavaScript
+  * Bootstrap
+  * jQuery
+* Hostable on GitHub Pages  (Need to have dynamic content?
+Pull it from a webservice like GitHub or Meetup.)
-* Easily hackable (within 10 minutes of cloning!)
+* Easily hackable (within 10 minutes of cloning, regardless of your OS!)
+* Easily approachable for beginners